Pneumonia in Seniors: Symptoms, Treatment, and Prevention

 That causes coughing with phlegm or pus, fever, chills, and difficulty breathing.

-The cause of the infection could be something as innocent as breathing in an airborne droplet with a microscopic bacteria or virus in it.
+The cause of the infection could be as simple as inhaling an airborne droplet containing a microscopic bacterium or virus.

-Or it could be a tiny piece of food that went down the wrong pipe into the lungs and breeds bacteria.
+Or it could be a tiny piece of food that went down the wrong pipe into the lungs and allowed bacteria to grow.

-Some types of pneumonia are contagious and are passed via coughing and sneezing.
+Some types of pneumonia are contagious and spread through coughing and sneezing.

-Other types of pneumonia are not contagious, like aspiration pneumonia which is caused by accidentally swallowing food or water into the lungs.
+Other types of pneumonia are not contagious, such as aspiration pneumonia, which is caused by accidentally inhaling food or water into the lungs.

-There are a handful of factors that increase a person’s risk for developing pneumonia.
+Several factors increase a person’s risk of developing pneumonia.

 These include: